AbhishekGautam01/docs/programming/js/namastejs/1-hoisting.md

 # Hoisting

+* the process whereby the interpreter appears to move the declaration of functions, variables, classes, or imports to the top of their scope, prior to execution of the code.
 * We are trying to access x and getName even before they are declared or initialized but it will work in JS.
 *
 ```js